Posted on May 21, 2012

 - N.Y.
 Penal Law § 400.00(12-a); N.Y.
 Comp.
 Codes R. & Regs. tit.
 9, § 482.1 – 482.7. [↩]

-- Detailed information on microstamping technology is contained in the section on Ballistic Identification. [↩]
+- Detailed information on microstamping technology is contained in the Microstamping Policy Summary. [↩]

 - Pistols must have a “positive, manual or automatically operated safety device to prevent firing.”
 Double-action revolvers must have a “safety feature, that when the trigger is in its most forward position, automatically allows the firing pin to retract to where it does not connect the primer of a cartridge.”
 N.Y.
 Comp.
 Codes R. & Regs. tit.
 9, § 482.5(f). [↩]

 - A comprehensive design safety law for handguns may also include required locking devices.
-A detailed discussion of locking devices is contained in the section on Locking Devices. [↩]
+A detailed discussion of locking devices is contained in the Locking Devices Policy Summary. [↩]